Viraddict/game-reels/readme.md

 ## TODO
 - More test cases
-- Right align of combinations in Game Service
+- Right direction for checking combinations in Game Service
+- DTO